-I have coached 100s of women lawyers from the US and Canada and I mentored many women lawyers when I practiced law.
-Many of them have become top rainmakers and leaders in their law firms.
+I have coached 100s lawyers from the US and Canada and I mentored many lawyers when I practiced law.
+Many of the lawyers I coached and mentored have become top rainmakers and leaders in their law firms.

-I hope many of those top rainmakers and leaders will read this and pass it on to younger women in their law firm.
+I hope many of those top rainmakers and leaders will read this and pass it on to younger lawyers in their law firm.

 In 2011, Heidi Grant Halvorson published: The Trouble With Bright Girls.
 I found it very helpful for my coaching and my novel.